Private Plugins

 the src

-For more specific details about the contents of this directory, please refer to the dedicated section for each different plugin type:
+For more specific details about the contents of this directory, please refer to the dedicated section for each type of plugin:

 CronWebhookWidgetDevicemanifest.toml